brentquackenbush/Kafka-Producer-Consumer/README.md

 ## Kafka Brokers

--a kafka cluster is composted of multiple brokers(servers) called a Kafka broker -only need to connect to one broker and the kafka clients will know how to be connected to the entire cluster
+- a kafka cluster is composted of multiple brokers(servers) called a Kafka broker
+- only need to connect to one broker and the kafka clients will know how to be connected to the entire cluster
 - Leader for a partition; only one broker can be a leader for a given parittion

 ## Producer acknolwedgements (acks)